 But by 1629 the Iroquois were running out of beaver in their own land, and they wanted to get the northern land back again so they could hunt there.
 The Iroquois got steel knives and spears from the Dutch, so they could fight the Algonquins, and they took back a lot of their land.

-By the 1650s, thanks to their unified confederacy and guns they got from the Dutch, the Iroquois had become very strong, and not only the Algonquins but also the French were afraid of them and went out of their way not to annoy them.
-They pushed the Shawnee to their south off their land, and the Iroquois took it over, while the Shawnee had to move into Cherokee land.
-But in the 1630s, smallpox epidemics brought by Dutch children killed more than half of the Iroquois people and made them much weaker.
-In 1667, the French finally fought the Iroquois, and forced them to accept French traders on their land.
+By the 1630s, thanks to their unified confederacy and guns they got from the Dutch, the Iroquois had become very strong, and not only the Algonquins but also the French (now under Anne of Austria) were afraid of them and went out of their way not to annoy them.
+The Iroquois pushed the Shawnee to their south off their land, and the Iroquois took it over, while the Shawnee had to move into Cherokee land.
+But in the 1660s, smallpox epidemics killed more than half of the Iroquois people and made them much weaker.
+By 1667, the Iroquois were so weak that the new young French king Louis XIV attacked them, and forced them to accept French traders on their land.

-The Iroquois were still not getting along with the French in the 1700s, so they took the British side in the wars between the British and the French, while the Algonquin took the French side.
+The Iroquois were still not getting along with the French king Louis XV in the 1700s, so they took the British prime minister Walpole's side in the wars between the British and the French, while the Algonquin took the French side.

-After the war, in 1763, the British governors promised that no European settlers would move into Iroquois land, but nobody really paid any attention to this, and people just kept moving in anyway.
+After the war, in 1763, the British governors and the new British Prime Minister, William Pitt, promised that no British or French settlers would move into Iroquois land, but nobody really paid any attention to this, and people just kept moving in anyway.